 Having a structure can offer solace during uncertain times.
 During a period of unemployment, it is easy to adopt bad habits such as:

-Lack of routine during a period of unemployment can make it much more difficult and have an impact on their mental health.
+A lack of routine during a period of unemployment can make it much more difficult, impacting their mental health.

 Here are two good ways to encourage someone to maintain a routine while they are looking for a new job.

-Daily Habits: Encourage them to maintain a regular routine, be it with exercise, hobbies, or job hunting.
+- Maintain Daily Habits: Encourage them to maintain a regular routine, that incorporates exercise, hobbies, or job hunting.
 If you can, offer to engage in these activities with them.
 For example, you could both sign up for the same gym and train with each other daily.
-Alternatively, if they do not want to sign up for a gym membership right now, check if your gym membership allows you to bring a friend
+Alternatively, if they do not want to sign up for a gym membership right now, check if your gym membership allows you to bring a friend.

 Be Mindful of Financial Strains

-• Avoid Expensive Outings: When suggesting get-togethers, opt for budget-friendly or even better, free activities, such as going to the beach or the park.
+- Avoid Expensive activities and events: When suggesting get-togethers, opt for budget-friendly or even better, free activities, such as going to the beach or the park.

-• Gift Thoughtfully: Consider gifting essentials or gift cards.
+- Gift Thoughtfully: Consider gifting essentials or gift cards.
+This can help immensely to reduce financial strain.

 Focus on Well-being

-• Encourage Self-care: Recognise that your loved one might feel isolated or overwhelmed during this time.
-Gently suggest activities that could alleviate their stress.
-A spa day, a walk in the park or a movie night with someone who is struggling to find a job may help them to distress and take a break from sending out job applications and interviewing.
+- Encourage Self-care: Recognise that your loved one might feel isolated or overwhelmed during this time.
+Treating them to a spa day, going for a walk in the park or a movie night at home with someone who is struggling to find a job may help them to distress and take a break from sending out job applications and interviewing.

-Promote Seeking Professional Help: Remember, there’s strength in seeking help.
-If you notice them struggling excessively, the potential benefits of career coaching, counselling or therapy might be worth mentioning.
+- Promote Seeking Professional Help: Remember, there’s strength in seeking help.
+The benefits of career coaching, counselling or therapy might be worth mentioning.
 These professionals are trained to assist individuals as they navigate unemployment.

-The process of job hunting and returning to the workforce can sometimes be prolonged, and it rarely follows a predictable timeline.
-There are numerous factors at play, many of which might be out of your loved one’s control, no matter how hard they are trying with their job search.
-During these times, your patience can be their greatest comfort.
+Job hunting and returning to the workforce can sometimes be prolonged.
+It rarely follows a predictable timeline.
+During this time, your patience can be their greatest comfort.
 Avoid setting expectations on when they “should” secure a job, as this might only add to their stress.
 Here are 2 great ways to show your loved one that you won’t judge them for the situation they are in and that you deeply believe in them and will be patient and supportive during their journey.

 Mind Your Words and Steer Clear of Negative Comments

-Words wield immense power and can either uplift or weigh someone down.
-Avoid offhand comments or questions that might come across as critical or judgmental.
-Phrases like “Have you found a job yet?” or “Maybe you’re not trying hard enough” can be disheartening.
+Be mindful that offhand comments or questions that might come across as critical or judgmental.
+Phrases like “Have you found a job yet?” or “Maybe you’re not trying hard enough” can be really disheartening.
 Instead, strive to be their sounding board, offering words of encouragement and understanding.
 Phrases such as how is the job search going?
 Will come across in a much more gentle way.

 Celebrate Every Milestone, No Matter How Small